Pressure casting vs other Processes:

 And the hot chamber die casting machine can reach 400-900 times.

-Complex geometries and thin-walled parts can be manufactured (minimum wall thickness of 0.5 mm for aluminum and 0.3 mm for zinc).
+Manufacturers can produce complex geometries and thin‑walled parts (minimum wall thickness: 0.5 mm for aluminum, 0.3 mm for zinc).

 Sand Casting